zqwei/Janelia-Lectures/2018-Machine_learning/lecture_2/README.md

 4. Open and run the NeuralMLHints.ipynb notebook

 ### Exercises
-1. Decode hand position from neural activity using a linear decoder
+1. Decode hand position from neural activity using a linear decoder (Ridge regression)
-2. Find the 10 best neurons for decoding hand position
+2. Find the 10 best neurons for decoding hand position (Multi task Lasso regression)
 3. Build the best possible nonlinear decoder
 4. Build an encoding model for neuron 0 to predict neural activity from hand position and velocity using a linear-nonlinear-Poisson GLM